Prescription Drug Addiction

 Finding ways to get more of a drug by making unnecessary visits to the emergency room or a healthcare provider's office

 Taking a drug or medicine more often than directed

 Taking higher doses than instructed because the previous dose did not provide the same effect

 Taking a drug with other drugs or alcohol

 Crushing and snorting a pill instead of swallowing it

 A. Both women and men abuse prescription drugs at about the same rate.
 Women are twice as likely to become addicted as men.
 People at the highest risk for addiction are those who have other addictions or who have abused prescription drugs in the past.

 Q. What steps can be taken to avoid addiction?

-A. Take medications only as prescribed.
-Get possibly addictive medications only from one licensed health care provider and one pharmacy.
+A. Take medicines only as prescribed.
+Get possibly addictive medicines only from a single licensed healthcare provider at one pharmacy.